selwynpolit/d9book/book/dtt.md

 #### VotingPageTest

-This test runs code in a project and at various times asserts that various things are true or equal to expected values.
-It also does some setup including logging in as a voter.
+This test runs code in a project and, at various times, asserts that various things are true or equal to expected values.
+It also does some setup, including logging in as a voter.
 More about that below.

 ```php
 class VotingPageTest extends ExistingSiteBase {